 Strategic Plan

-- The organization-X was relatively clear on its vision and aspirations but lacked a strategic plan or formal framework to strengthen its delivery and realization.
+- The organization-X was relatively clear on its vision and aspirations.
+However, it lacked a strategic plan.
+There was no formal framework to strengthen its delivery and realization.
 The absence of a strategic document to follow became a complaint at one of the Union Meetings.

 - Organizational-X lore shares stories of peers asking about the strategic plan during very public workshops and large staff meetings.